dbenayoun/Generative-AI-Module-Dauphine/resources/Project_Generative_AI_subject.md

 - Next, enhance the Flask back-end by integrating the Retrieval-Augmented Generation (RAG) system.
 Start by utilizing the provided sample file `twitter_data_clean_sample.csv` to enable the system to identify and respond with the most relevant tweet, using GPT-generated answers.
 Initially, employ an Excel file for storing embeddings, progressing later to a more sophisticated vector database solution, such as ChromaDB.

-#### Warning : There are a lot of data in the full csv data `data\twitter_data_clean.csv`, please be careful especially when processing that data with OpenAI to not consume all the API Credit.
+#### Please only use the following models from OpenAI (the other models, especially GPT-4, are too expensive and will result in consuming all the API Credit):

+- `gpt-3.5-turbo` for ChatCompletion
+- `text-embedding-3-small` for Embeddings

 - Further refine the application by improving the prompts, retrieval methods, and front-end features, such as adding translation and text reformulation capabilities.
 Then use the full data `data\twitter_data_clean.csv` in the app.

+#### Warning : There are a lot of data in the full csv data `data\twitter_data_clean.csv`, please be careful especially when processing that data with OpenAI to not consume all the API Credit.

 - Evaluate your system using the evaluation dataset `data\twitter_data_clean_eval.csv`.